POPRNB/afwall_easy/README.md

 https://github.com/mglinux/afwall_easy

-Simple command line tool for generating ASN Block lists and DNS Server entry for Android AFWall.
+Simple script for generating ASN Block lists and DNS Server entry for Android AFWall.

 It generates AFWall scripts for blocking connections to google, facebook, whatever you want.